KWasm/kwasm-operator/README.md

 # kwasm-operator
-This Kubernetes Operators installs WebAssembly support on your Kubernetes Nodes
+This Kubernetes Operators uses [KWasm/kwasm-node-installer](https://github.com/KWasm/kwasm-node-installer) to add WebAssembly support to your Kubernetes Nodes.
+It works with local and managed cloud K8s distributions based on Ubuntu/Debian with Containerd, including [MiniKube, MicroK8s, AKS, GKE, and EKS](https://github.com/KWasm/kwasm-node-installer#supported-kubernetes-distributions).

+> **Warning**
+> Only for development or evaluation purpose.
+Your nodes may get damaged!

+> **Note**
+> If you are searching for a production ready WebAssembly integration for your Kubernetes cluster, reach out to [Liquid Reply](https://www.reply.com/liquid-reply/en/)

 ## Example
-With the KWasm Operator it is possile to have a more fine grained controll on the node provisioning.
+With the KWasm Operator it is possile to have a more fine grained controll on the node provisioning in contrast of using the node-installer with a DaemonSet.
 In this example we create a KinD cluster with three nodes and install the KWasm Operator.
 A single node will be provisioned and a wasm pod will be scheduled on exactly that node.
 ```bash
 # Create cluster
 kind create cluster --config examples/kind/cluster.yaml